Sheeted Clastic Dikes in the Megaflood Region

 Source of Fill

-Sediment filling the dikes was derived from energetic ground-hugging bottom currents carried by megafloods and from recently-accumulated sediments at the bottom of slackwater lakes.
-Lupher (1944) first proposed the idea that fluctuating density "currents above the fissures" were responsible for producing stratified fills, noting that "many dikes are traceable to overlying current-bedded sand."
+Sediment filling the dikes was sourced in energetic ground-hugging bottom currents of megafloods and from recently-accumulated sediments at the bottom of slackwater lakes.
+Lupher (1944) first proposed the idea that fluctuating density "currents above the fissures" were responsible for producing stratified fills with a range of grainsizes.
+He noted that "many dikes are traceable to overlying current-bedded sand."
 I concur with his interpretation.
-It is clear that vast numbers of dikes formed during Ice Age flood events, which occur in four stages: vigorous overland flow, up-valley flow (backflooding), slackwater lake stillstand, and slackwater lake drainage.
-During each of these stages, ground fractures opened and were rapidly infilled with sediment entrained in the circulating flow or sediment on lake bottoms, thus dikes originate from the base, middle, and top of rhythmites.
+It is clear that most of the dikes formed during vigorous floods and slackwater lake stillstands.
+Dikes originate from the base, middle, and top of rhythmites.

 Fills Reflect Local Geology